 - Turn the sponge out onto another piece of baking parchment.
 Gently peel the parchment from the sponge.
 While the sponge is still warm, roll up the sponge from a long edge as tightly as you can, using the clean piece of baking parchment to help you.
 Cool the rolled sponge on a wire rack.

 - To make the chocolate ganache, place the chopped chocolate in a medium bowl.
 Heat the double cream until almost at boiling point, then remove the cream from the heat and pour quickly over the chopped chocolate.
 Leave for a minute or two to melt together before stirring gently until smooth and glossy.
 The ganache will be quite runny at this stage so we need to chill it to reach the right consistency.
-Cover the bowl of ganache with cling film and place in the fridge for about 10-15 minutes until the ganache has reached a piping/spreading consistency (like a soft buttercream.)
+Cover the bowl of ganache with cling film and place in the fridge for about 10-15 minutes until the ganache has reached a piping/spreading consistency (like a soft buttercream.
+You might need to whip the ganache once removing it from the fridge so it's soft enough for piping.

-- Whip the double cream and icing sugar until it just holds it shape.
+- Whip the double cream and icing sugar until it just holds its shape.
 Fold in 2 Tablespoons of Baileys.
 Taste the cream to see if you want to add more Baileys.

 - Carefully unroll the cooled sponge, remove the baking parchment and spread the Baileys cream over the top.
 Roll the sponge up again.
 Using a serrated knife, cut a short piece of sponge diagonally from one end.

-- Transfer the cake to a serving plate and plate the short cut piece on one side of the roll to resemble a branch.
+- Transfer the cake to a serving plate and plate the cut piece on one side of the roll to resemble a branch.
 Using a piping bag fitted with a star nozzle, pipe lines of ganache to look like bark.
-Alternatively, you can spread the ganache on the sponge using a small palette knife, then mark it with a fork to make the bark effect.
+If you don't have a piping bag, you can spread the ganache on the sponge using a small palette knife, then mark it with a fork to make the bark effect.

 Notes